stenhaug/dssg_stanford/weekly_material/week1/day_two.md

  * What data is missing?
  * What new questions can you look at once the data is aggregated?

+#### Sharing your code
+At the end, we'll have you push the code to GitLab so that everyone can access this!

 ### Putting data together across datasets